Let me introduce the easiest chocolate walnut oat bars. And so yummy!.

 Did I mention they also have dulce de leche?
 Talk about a synergy of ingredients!.

-I use dulce de leche instead of caramel a lot because it’s so readily available here, but a jar of good caramel can be used, it was the original ingredient.
+I use dulce de leche instead of caramel a lot because it’s so readily available here (Buenos Aires), but caramel was the original ingredient.
 The idea is to add an extra layer of sweetness.
 I think a good – homemade anyone? – raspberry jam might work too.
 We all know how good chocolate and raspberries are, don’t we?.

 I have made this as a last minute barbecue dessert and for crowdy events like family birthday reunions.
 Talk about easy, fast and crowd-pleasing!.
 All boxes checked.